 The College also operates as an accredited educational institution that conducts its training and assessment in line with generally accepted standards of academic quality and integrity.
 Students are expected to engage in their studies in line with these standards.Therefore each student is expected to:

 Like Christian churches throughout history and across the globe, both Hillsong College and Hillsong Church affirm the biblical understanding of sexuality as a gift from God, expressed through purity in singleness and faithfulness in marriage between a man and a woman.
 Students are expected to adopt practices and viewpoints that reflect this understanding.
-(See Hillsong Collected for a statement on these matters by Brian Houston, our Senior Pastor and President).
+(See Hillsong Collected for a statement on these matters).

 The College will provide the framework and support needed to facilitate personal growth.
 If students find that they are genuinely struggling with personal, pastoral, or academic issues we advise they speak to College staff for counsel, support and, where needed, correction to the situation.
 Behaviour that fails to comply with the Student Code of Conduct may result in disciplinary action (see Student Behaviour and Course Progress Policy).
 Any behaviour that compromises the welfare of other students will result in immediate termination of enrolment.